tenshiemi/mentiras-english/04-de-color-de-rosa.md

-# De Color de Rosa
+# De Color de Rosa - The Color of Pink

 **Verso 1**
 It seems that all the songs